symfony/symfony-docs/mailer.rst

 The Mime component integrates with the :doc:`Twig template engine </templating>` to provide advanced features such as CSS style inlining and support for HTML/CSS frameworks to create complex HTML email messages.
-First, make sure Twig is instaled:
+First, make sure Twig is installed:

 .. code-block:: terminal